The64thGamer/cheeseepedia/content/photos/yq1542bvrezhxs25j988avif.md

-categories = ["ShowBiz Pizza Place"] pages = ["ShowBiz Computer Fun Fair"] startDate = "" description = "Photo of the logo on the cabinet (Unknown Year)"
+categories = ["ShowBiz Pizza Place"] pages = ["ShowBiz Computer Fun Fair"] startDate = ""
 +++
+Photo of the logo on the cabinet (Unknown Year)